yaloxh/qq/README.md

 # qq
-the best messenger ever\n
+# the best messenger ever

-it is the most secure open source messenger!\n without bans!\n no censorship!\n no rules!
+# it is the most secure open source messenger!

+# without bans!

+# no censorship!

+# no rules!